Planning a ‘Runcation’: A Trail Running Vacation in Switzerland

 You can walk everywhere in Zermatt – or run (after all, you’re visiting for a running vacation!).
 It’s great having a car-free town.
 If you need a lift, there are electric taxis and some hotels offer shuttle rides to/from the train station.

 If you’re not visiting for a race, more to explore under your own steam, I would still recommend you check out the race routes, as they are all on walking trails that you can access at any time.
 Otherwise, pick up a walking map, and start out from town, or take the train up to Gornergrat Mountain (at its highest, just over 3,100 metres), for some breathtaking views and a great selection of trails.

-Let us know in the comments section below if you’re planning a Zermatt running holiday, or if you’ve visited and have any more top tips for people looking to go!
+Let us know in the comments section below if you’re planning a trail running vacation in Switzerland, or if you’ve visited and have any more top tips for people looking to go!